Project

 https://solr.pl/en/2012/07/09/solr-4-0-partial-documents-update/

-#9 Updated by Jing Tao almost 5 years ago
+#9 Updated by Jing Tao over 5 years ago

 Chris and I used the command to delete those records: